lynnfaraday/aresmush.com/tutorials/install/next-steps.md

     Username: Builder
     Password: change_me!

 You can rename them if you like.

+{% note %}
-Be sure to log them in and change their passwords.
+Be sure to log them in and change their passwords (`password <oldpassword>=<newpassword>`) immediately!

-## Your Own Admin

-The Headwiz character is special, and should be reserved for special occasions.
-You should create your own personal admin character to use for everyday game activities.

-1. Create a character from the login screen.
-2. Log in and accept the terms of service.
-3. Log in with Headwiz in another window.
-4. Use `role/add <your character>=admin` to grant your character admin privileges.

-{% tip %}
-You can also grant the 'coder' role to let someone access the tinker command to change the code.
-Just be careful, because there's no limit to what someone can do once you give them access to the code (and thus the database).
-See the [roles tutorial](/tutorials/manage/roles.html) for more information.
-{% endtip %}
+{% endnote %}

-## Game Directory Information

-The game information you entered will not show up in the [AresCentral Game Directory](http://arescentral.aresmush.com/games) until you mark your game as open.
-See [Configuring the Game Directory](/tutorials/config/game.html) to do that.

-## Tutorials
+## Getting Started as an Admin

 Ares works out of the box, but there are a lot of things you can configure to make the game your own.
 You can even alter the code to add custom functionality.
-A rich suite of tutorials are available to help you on your way, including:
+A rich suite of [tutorials](/tutorials) are available to help you on your way.
+We suggest you start with [Getting Started as an Admin](/tutorials/manage/started.html), as it will guide you in getting your game set up.

-* [Playing Ares](/tutorials/play) - What's different between Ares and other game servers, including the web portal and player handles.
-* [Configuring Ares](/tutorials/config) - Learn all about how you can configure Ares' appearance and behavior.
-* [Managing Ares](/tutorials/manage) - All about running an Ares game, including building, setting up staff roles, and performing basic server maintenance.
-* [Coding for Ares](/tutorials/code) - Learn Ares code from the ground up.